Call of Duty: Modern Warfare (2019 video game): Development

 The game was developed by Infinity Ward, following their 2016 entry Infinite Warfare, and continuing in the "three year development cycle" tradition for the franchise.
 High Moon Studios, Beenox, Raven Software, and Sledgehammer Games all provided additional development.
 The game uses a brand-new engine for the series, allowing for the use of more detailed environments, advanced photogrammetry and rendering, better volumetric lighting, and the use of ray tracing.
 The new engine had been in development five years prior to the release of the game, and was a collaborative effort between the main Infinity Ward studio in California and the new studio in Poland.
 On May 30, the game's official trailer and release date were unveiled.
 According to narrative director Taylor Kurosaki, Captain Price will be featured in a retconned narrative "where the events in the previous Modern Warfare timeline have not occurred."

-Studio art director Joel Emslie described the game's narrative as "much more grown-up [and] mature", designed to elicit a more intimate and emotional response from players through a depiction of conflict based on contemporary events (such as terror attacks in London and the Syrian Civil War) rather than the original trilogy's reliance on bombastic set pieces.
+Studio art director Joel Emslie described the game's narrative as "much more grown-up [and] mature", designed to elicit a more intimate and emotional response from players through a depiction of conflict based on contemporary events, such as terror attacks in London and the Syrian Civil War, rather than the original trilogy's reliance on bombastic set pieces.
 Campaign gameplay director Jacob Minkoff expressed his desire for video games to go further in exploring otherwise traditionally taboo topics in the medium, noting that television series and films such as Homeland, American Sniper, and Sicario told "relatable, realistic, relevant, and provocative stories that really touch people."

-In avoiding telling such stories insensitively, consultants were brought in from multiple cultures; for example, conflict related to the Middle East in the game is located in the fictional country Urzikstan rather than based on any specific real-life location.
+In avoiding telling such stories insensitively, consultants were brought in from multiple cultures.
+For example, conflict related to the Middle East in the game is located in the fictional country Urzikstan rather than based on any specific real-life location.
 Half of the game has been described as having morally complex choices, and the narrative has resulted in making several playtesters cry.

 The story is inspired by real events and conflicts, such as the Soviet invasion of Afghanistan, the Iraq War, the Arab Spring, and the Syrian Civil War.
-Some controversial aspects of the game were removed prior to its release as the developers were unsure of how much potential emotional discomfort they wanted to effect; this included a line in which a Russian soldier ponders handing over a captured girl to his commanding officer, implying pedophilia.
+Some controversial aspects of the game were removed prior to its release, as the developers were unsure of how much potential emotional discomfort they wanted to effect.
+This included a line in which a Russian soldier ponders handing over a captured girl to his commanding officer, implying pedophilia.
 Retired U.S. Navy SEALs Mitch Hall and Steve Sanders served as consultants for the game.
+Infinity Ward's Audio Team went to a desert with 90 microphones to capture the audio of each weapon for the game.